Zeyad-Mustafa/semiconductor-property-calculator/README.md

 Table of values for Nc, Nv and Band-gap energy (Eg) which is nearly constant with temperature.at T=300K
 ![table](table.png)

-* The values are given for T=300K and will be scaled up/down during the calculations according to the input temperature.
+* The values are given for T=300K and will be scaled up/down during the calculations according to the input temperature.<br>

 source : https://www.calctown.com/calculators/intrinsic-carrier-concentration